Finomnis/librespot-docker/README.md

 Make sure you have a PulseAudio server installed and running. <br/>
 Detailed instructions on how to setup PulseAudio and Docker on a Raspberry Pi can be found [here](./RASPBERRY_PI_SETUP_GUIDE.md).

-To run the librespot docker image successfully, you have to mount in the PulseAudio device to `/run/user/1000/pulse` and publish the ports `5353/udp` and `5354/tcp`.
+To run the librespot Docker image successfully, you have to mount in the PulseAudio device as `/run/user/1000/pulse` to the Docker container and publish the ports `5353/udp` and `5354/tcp`.

 This all can be achieved by the following docker-compose script: